hasura/graphql-engine/docs/graphql/manual/actions/create.rst

         }
       }

-    Once the custom types are defined, we can create an action via the :ref:`create_action metadata API <create_actions>`:
+    Once the custom types are defined, we can create an action via the :ref:`create_action metadata API <create_action>`:

     .. code-block:: http